linode/manager/docs/development-guide/08-testing.md

 yarn test src/some-folder
 ```

-Jest has built-in pattern matching, so you can also do things like run all tests whose filename contains "Linode" with:
+Vitest has built-in pattern matching, so you can also do things like run all tests whose filename contains "Linode" with:

 ```
 yarn test linode